department-of-veterans-affairs/va.gov-team/products/health-care/appointments/appointment-reminders/research/2023-10-notification-kano/research-plan-travel-precheckin-avs.md

 - Aging

 ## Research Goals
-The focus of this study is to figure out what notifications Veterans find the most helpful for them when managing their appointments and appointment-related tasks so that our team can prioritize what to build and test first among the list of notifications below.
+The focus of this study is to figure out what notifications Veterans and caregivers find the most helpful for them when managing their appointments and appointment-related tasks so that our team can prioritize what to build and test first among the list of notifications below.

 Here’s a list of appointment notifications that include what exists today and what we expect Veterans might need:
 - Routine reminders to schedule appointments (e.g., annual physical exam)